SIT IN ON FRIDAY: ELEN

-Finding in each of her songs, in every line of her lyrics, in her personality and biography.
-Listen to her unmistakable voice, that will remaind you a little bit of voices like Sheryl Crow, Alanis Morissette or Janis Joplinin.
+This quality shines through in each of her songs, every line of her lyrics, as well as in her personality and biography.
+Listen to her unmistakable voice that reminds you of talented artists like Sheryl Crow, Alanis Morissette, or Janis Joplin.

 TITLE: You started off by busking in the streets of Berlin.
 What do you think that experience has taught you?